-E. Economic Factor and Program Outlook for Fiscal Year 2021
+E. Economic Factor and Program Outlook for Fiscal Year 2022

-POWER generally expects gas prices for futures contracts to remain in the \$3.00 - \$3.50/Dth range for the next couple of years.
-The expectations reflect a market environment where domestic gas supply exceeds demand, and where supply has continued to increase year to year.
+POWER generally expects gas prices for futures contracts to remain in the \$3.50 - \$4.50/Dth range for the next couple of years.
+The expectations reflect a market environment where domestic gas supply exceeds demand, but production is relatively stagnant, and competing end-uses contribute to upward price pressure that lifts commodity prices higher than historical norms.
+Many national price benchmarks are at their highest point since 2008

-However, there are many factors that can cause significant gas price volatility, including abnormal weather patterns, increased demand from industry and/or gas powered electric generators, restrictions in gas transportation capacity and/or imports, the price of oil, regulatory actions, political instability and the rise of gas exports.
-In addition, an increased focus on environmental issues has initiated regulatory actions that emphasize the use of renewable electricity over natural gas potentially lowering the demand for gas appliances, and thus moderating gas costs.
+There are many factors that can cause significant gas price volatility, including abnormal weather patterns, increased demand from industry and/or gas-powered electric generators, restrictions in gas transportation capacity and/or imports, the price of oil, regulatory actions, political instability and the rise of gas exports.
+In addition, an increased focus on recent environmental issues has initiated regulatory actions that emphasize the use of renewable electricity over natural gas potentially lowering the demand for gas appliances, and thus moderating gas costs.
 Conversely, regulatory actions also have the potential to increase costs for using petroleum products, including natural gas.
-In addition, the current economic recession included by the national health crisis will also impact cost and demand, although how much is uncertain at this time.
+The current economic recession and national health crisis will also impact cost and demand, although it is difficult to predict with certainty to what degree.
 The business objective of POWER is to offer a reliable energy source at stable prices, but not necessarily the lowest price.

 The San Francisco Bay Area economy entered a recession starting April 2020.
 The April recession ended the longest running economic expansion since the post WWII era.
+However, the recession technically ended by July 2020 with the economy passing the pre-pandemic level by December 2020.
 Immediate impacts include:

-- Sales tax revenue that had grown for nine straight years fell 14 percent for FY 2020. - Unemployment which was close to 3.5 percent in January 2020 increase to over 9.6 percent by June 2020. - The impact of shelter-in-place orders on commercial values is not known at this time.
+- Sales tax revenue that had grown for nine straight years fell 5 percent for FY 2020 but remained stable for FY 2021. - Unemployment, which was close to 3 percent in June 2019, increased to 9.6 percent by June 2020.
+During FY 2021 national unemployment fell to 5.2% while California remained stubbornly high at 7.7%. - The impact of shelter-in-place orders on commercial real estate values is not known at this time.

-There are some indications that the worst of the recession may be behind us with the growth in retail sales, housing construction continues to increase and paid traffic is now 80 percent of the FY 2019 level.
+There are some indications that the worst of the recession may be behind us with the growth in retail sales, housing construction continues to increase, and paid traffic toll revenue on the 7 Bay Area bridges is now 90 percent of the FY 2019 level.